 Thanks to a range of new products and decoration types, homeowners can light up and decorate their homes to their heart’s content, all without causing any damage to paint, siding, or features.

-For gutters and roof lines, use a plastic clip that allows you to clip the light bulb or strand in place while attaching to the shingles or gutters.
-These are ideal for seasonal use, and they can be easily removed after the holidays without any damage or holes left behind.
-For a unique look, consider clips that slide under the shingle edges and position the lights off of the top of the roof.
+For gutters and roof lines, use a plastic clip that lets you clip the light bulb or strand in place while attaching to the shingles or gutters.
+These are ideal for seasonal use and can be easily removed after the holidays without any damage or holes left behind.
+Consider clips that slide under the shingle edges and position the lights off the top of the roof for a unique look.
 This is a great option and gives the lights the look of hovering over the roof.
 With a bit of snow, this is a very colorful and festive look.

-There are specialized clips available to slide between boards on house siding as well.
-These can allow you to make shapes across the surfaces of the home, all without the need for nails or staples.
+Specialized clips are also available to slide between boards on house siding.
+These can allow you to make shapes across the home’s surfaces without needing nails or staples.

-The additional benefit of any type of clips, is there is no damage to the light wire, which means less stress in trying to find out why lights are not working when a staple penetrates the plastic coating and shorts out the strand.
+The additional benefit of any clip is no damage to the light wire, which means less stress in trying to find out why lights are not working when a staple penetrates the plastic coating and shorts out the strand.

 Keep in mind; it is possible to use clothespins to attach strands of lights to the eaves of a house or along the soffit.
 While they are slightly larger than the clips, they blend in and offer a low-cost option.

-To add lights to metal railings on patios, porches, or steps, consider magnetic backed lights.
-These are durable and can last for years, and allow lights to be individually positioned in any configuration.
+To add lights to metal railings on patios, porches, or steps, consider magnetic-backed lights.
+These are durable and can last for years, allowing lights to be individually positioned in any configuration.

 For brickwork or natural stone, a dab of hot glue can be used to hold a strand in place.
-Do not use hot glue on stucco, painted surfaces, or any type of siding as it will cause damage when it is removed.
+Do not use hot glue on stucco, painted surfaces, or any siding, as it will cause damage when removed.

 A simple way to attach a wreath or decoration to the door is to use a Command Hook on the inside of the door near the top.
-A decorative ribbon is then passed over the door from the hook, and the wreath can be attached at any height required.
-There are also decorative wreath holders available at any holiday supply store, and they come in a range of different colors, designs, and features.
-Hooking over the top of the door, they are secure and hold the wreath in place.
+A decorative ribbon is passed over the door from the hook, and the wreath can be attached at any height required.
+There are also decorative wreath holders available at any holiday supply store, and they come in various colors, designs, and features.
+Hooking over the top of the door, they are secure and hold the wreath.

-Decorating your home for the holidays can be a reminder of small projects you have put off throughout the year.
-If you are reminded that it may be time to refresh some of your home’s exterior, give us a call!
+Decorating your home for the holidays can remind you of small projects you have put off throughout the year.
+If you are reminded that it may be time to refresh some of your home’s exterior, contact us!
 Our Project Guides are happy to discuss replacement windows, siding, doors, or gutter guards.